by Katy Depledge

 The Llyn Peninsula is famous for its stunning views, spectacular landscape and picture-perfect beaches.
 With over 100 miles of coastline, it’s not hard to find the perfect spot to sit, relax and soak up the views.

 Enjoy the delights of the sandy beach and clear blue waters at Porth Iago Beach or enjoy a relaxing coastal walk with views of the Cambrian mountains from Pwllheli Beach.
+If you’re looking for a chilled out thing to do in North Wales, this is for you.

 For those interested in watersports, head to Porth Neigwl, known as Hell’s Mouth.
 This long stretch of sand, popular amongst surfers and kayakers is ideal for beginners and expert surfers alike.
 Check out our favourite Llyn Peninsula beaches and enjoy a day of sea, sand and scenery!